Thomas-Walker-Lynch/RT_gcc/README.md

     expr       ::= ; sequence parsed into tokens with recursive expansion of each token

     ; white space, including new lines, is ignored.

-     This differs from `#define`:
-       -name clause must reduce to a valid #define name -the assign is defined after the body clause has been parsed

 ---